minorg/minorgordon.net/_posts/2020-03-07-twxplore-twed-talk.md

 ---
+layout: post
-title: A clean architecture for semantic web applications
+title: "A clean architecture for semantic web applications"
-categories:
+date: 2020-03-07
-- work
+categories: work
 ---

 On Wednesday evening I gave [a talk](https://youtu.be/uEg2rvnqhMs) about recent work I've done on user-facing applications of semantic technologies.
 The abstract: